 With a high yield savings account, you don’t have to worry about what the money is spent on.
 There are no restrictions on how the money is used and it will even grow while it is waiting to be spent.

 On top of that, you don’t have to worry about market gyrations.
 Your principal is protected, no matter what happens.

 Normally, you wouldn’t be able to tap into a Roth IRA until you reach age 59 ½.
 However, if you want to take advantage of the tax advantages of a Roth IRA, you can do so for education.
 Education is one of the ways you can access Roth IRA money early.

 Additionally, with a Roth IRA, you can withdraw your contributions at any time without being subject to a penalty.
 This adds additional flexibility to your account.
 However, you do have to be careful not to dip into your earnings.
 If you do, be prepared to pay a penalty for non-approved purposes.

 A Roth IRA offers a little more flexibility than a 529 while providing you with access to funds.
-You can open a Roth IRA with a robo-advisor like Betterment or Wealthfront.
+You can open a Roth IRA with a robo-advisor like Wealthfront.